Resource Center

 Ensure your compliance with California Overtime rules using Timeero.

-You can choose the California Overtime Rules feature in the company settings, set the overtime rate, and have the exact payroll data ready when the next paycheck is due.
+You can enable the California Overtime Rules feature in your company settings, set the overtime rate, and have the exact payroll data ready when the next paycheck is due.

 California Breaks

-During their working hours, non-exempt employees in California are mandated to use their breaks.
+During work hours, non-exempt employees in California are mandated to use their breaks.
 Not providing them with breaks leads to premium pay and potential legal and financial penalties.

-Timeero includes a California Breaks Tracker feature that helps you ensure compliance with California meal and rest break laws, further reducing the risk of labor law violations.
+Timeero’s California Breaks Tracker helps you ensure compliance with California meal and rest break laws, further reducing the risk of labor law violations.

 timeero daily sign off form